 Hons BA, MA (UKZN), DPhil (Oxon).

-Previously Christine was a Max Weber Fellow at the European University Institute, Italy, under the mentorship of Prof. Rainer Baübock.
+Hobden completed her DPhil thesis under the supervision of Prof. David Miller and Prof. Cecile Fabre at Nuffield College, Oxford in September 2015.
+Her thesis, ‘States, Citizens & Global Injustice: The Political Channels of Responsibility’, sets out an account of the duties of states to each other, and the consequent responsibilities that citizens of liberal western democracies acquire.
+Dr Hobden was a Max Weber Fellow at the European University Institute, Italy, under the mentorship of Prof. Rainer Baübock.
 Her early training was at the University of KwaZulu-Natal, South Africa, where she completed a BA in Politics, Philosophy and Law, and a BA Honours and MA in Philosophy.
 Following this she read for an MPhil in Political Theory at St Antony’s College, Oxford.
-In 2014 Christine was a visiting student at Princeton University as a part of the Oxford Princeton Global Norms Collaboration.

 Dr Hobden has teaching interests in contemporary Political Philosophy, History of Political Thought, and Philosophy of Education.
 Her current projects include a book manuscript, Citizenship in a Globalized World, a chapter for an edited volume on Sovereignty, and an interdisciplinary collaboration on citizens’ views of global justice duties (co-authored with Dr Stefanie Reher, University of Strathclyde).